Also available at

-- A lot of light is "lost" so limits the flash in subject distance.
+A lot of light is "lost" so bouncing limits the flash to subject distance.
 Depending on the conditions, a bounce card can lose as much as four F/stops of light.

-- The bounce card that is built into some speedlight models, because of it's small size, is even more limited in flash to subject distance than add-on models.
-Also built-in bounce cards do not have the ability to keep the flash pointed upwards for portrait mode shots like add-on bounce cards have.
+The bounce card that is built into some speedlight models, because of it's small size, is even more limited in flash to subject distance than add-on models.
+Also built-in bounce cards do not have the ability to keep the flash pointed upwards for portrait mode shots like add-on bounce cards can do.

 Lite-Scoop vs Bounce Card